 An announcement in the Bristol Mercury of December 3rd 1881 showed that another Gwynn had become a solicitor -“Mr J Crowther Gwynn junior of Ozleworth Clifton was articled to Messrs Gwynn and Nunneley solicitors of this city, having successfully passed his final examination of the Incorporated Law Society has been admitted a solicitor of the High Court of Justice.”

 By 1889 John and Eliza Gwynn had acquired a property in Thornbury on the Bristol Road that was sometimes known as the Villa or The Cedars but which they called Dunvegan.
+The 1890 rate book shows that they were renting this property from Francis William Yates.

 At the time of the 1891 Census Dunvegan was only occupied by three of their staff.
 John and Eliza were actually in Victoria Square Clifton in Bristol with John’s widowed mother Maria Gwynn, then aged 58.
 The household also included John’s older sister Mary who was then aged 36 and their three brothers (Neville aged 22, William aged 20 and Gwynn aged 10) and two sisters (Edith 23 and Gertrude 21).
 At that time John Crowther Gwynn was a solicitor.